 Equity and Inclusion Vision and Mission

-The Division of Equity and Inclusion has 2 arms: a coordinating committee which guides the work of approximately 80 people on campus to guide plans and implementation of initiatives, and a staff that oversees programming for specific identity groups that includes the American Indian Success Program (AISP), African American Education Empowerment Program (AME) and Latinos Unidos for College and Higher Achievement (LUCHA).
+- A staff that provides culturally responsive advising and support for specific identity groups that includes the American Indian Success Program (AISP), African American Education Empowerment Program (AME) and Latinos Unidos for College and Higher Achievement (LUCHA)